LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction

 \section{Abstract}

-Radiation therapy treatment planning is a complex process, as the target dose prescription and normal tissue sparing are conflicting objectives.
-In order to reduce human planning time efforts and improve the quality of treatment planning, knowledge-based planning (KBP) is in high demand.
-In this study, we propose a novel learning based ensemble approach, named LENAS, which integrates neural architecture search (NAS) with knowledge distillation for 3D radiotherapy dose prediction.
-Specifically, the prediction network first exhaustively searches each block from an enormous architecture space.
-Then, multiple architectures with promising performance and a large diversity are selected.
-To reduce the inference time, we adopt the teacher-student paradigm by treating the combination of diverse outputs from multiple learned networks as supervisions to guide the student network training.
-In addition, we apply adversarial learning to optimize the student network to recover the knowledge in teacher networks.
-To the best of our knowledge, this is the first attempt to investigate NAS and knowledge distillation in ensemble learning, especially in the field of medical image analysis.
-The proposed method has been evaluated on two public datasets, \ie, the OpenKBP and AIMIS dataset.
+Radiation therapy treatment planning requires balancing the delivery of the target dose while sparing normal tissues, making it a complex process.
+To streamline the planning process and enhance its quality, there is a growing demand for knowledge-based planning (KBP).
+Ensemble learning has shown impressive power in various deep learning tasks, and it has great potential to improve the performance of KBP.
+However, the effectiveness of ensemble learning heavily depends on the diversity and individual accuracy of the base learners.
+Moreover, the complexity of model ensembles is a major concern, as it requires maintaining multiple models during inference, leading to increased computational cost and storage overhead.
+In this study, we propose a novel learning-based ensemble approach named LENAS, which integrates neural architecture search with knowledge distillation for 3D radiotherapy dose prediction.
+Our approach starts by exhaustively searching each block from an enormous architecture space to identify multiple architectures that exhibit promising performance and significant diversity.
+To mitigate the complexity introduced by the model ensemble, we adopt the teacher-student paradigm, leveraging the diverse outputs from multiple learned networks as supervisory signals to guide the training of the student network.
+Furthermore, to preserve high-level semantic information, we design a hybrid-loss to optimize the student network, enabling it to recover the knowledge embedded within the teacher networks.
+The proposed method has been evaluated on two public datasets, OpenKBP and AIMIS.
 Extensive experimental results demonstrate the effectiveness of our method and its superior performance to the state-of-the-art methods.
-In addition, several in-depth analysis and empirical guidelines are derived for ensemble learning.
+Code: \url{github.com/hust-linyi/LENAS}.